granmoe/use-validation/README.md

 ### Input

-It's one goddamned object with six motherfucking properties (and only one is required).
+It's one object with six properties (and only one is required).

 This snippet shows the API in its entirety: